1. Warren Hastings was the first ___________.

 Explanation: The Regulating Act created the post of Governor-General of Bengal with a council.

-4. Warren Hastings served as Governor of Bengal before becoming Governor-General from:
+4. Warren Hastings served as Governor of Bengal before becoming Governor-General from___________.

 A) 1760–1765